Nuclearistt/TEKWrapper/README.md

 - TEK Wrapper's *SteamGameServer_Init* is called, which in turn loads the original steam_api64.dll/libsteam_api.so and imports some of its functions
 - Active mods list is searched for in GameUserSettings.ini and command line
 - Command line is searched for *-TWInfoFileUrl* parameter
-- Certain function pointers in Steam API interfaces are replaced so they point to TEK Wrappers's functions, others are made to forward the call to the same function in original library
+- Certain function pointers in Steam API interfaces are replaced so they point to TEK Wrappers's functions

 ## License